-- 4. Proactively measure and evaluate the impact of DHCD/F-funded programs and services on the health of community residents - 5.
+- 4. Proactively measure and evaluate the impact of DHCD/F-funded programs and services on the health of community residents (DHCD/F internal staff goal) - 5.
 Be responsive to and supportive of selected community initiatives that enhance the economic stability of the District residents - 6.
-Be responsive to and supportive of selected community initiatives that enhance the environment in the District's service area - 7.
+Be responsive to and supportive of selected community initiatives that enhance the environment in the District service area - 7.
 Be responsive to and supportive of selected community initiatives that enhance the general education of the District's residents